dlwicksell/axiom/README.md

     $ ./install -q

 **NOTE:** Using install in quiet mode will overwrite existing files that are used by M-tools.
+Make sure that you have the $gtmroutines environment variable defined, so that install -q will know where to put KBAWDUMP.m.

 If you want to install M-tools manually, make sure you copy the following files and directories to the right places at a minimum.
 <MUMPS-source-directory> refers to a directory in your $gtmroutines
-environment variable.
+environment variable..

     $ cp m-tools/KBAWDUMP.m <MUMPS-source-directory>
     $ cp m-tools/mktags ~/bin